charlykso/alx-low_level_programming/README.md

-This is the first C program
+This is the sixth C program